From vote to virus, misinformation campaign targets Latinos - WTMJ

 “We are running the largest online vaccine information campaign in history on our apps in dozens of languages, including Spanish,” said Kevin McAlister, a spokesman for Facebook which owns WhatsApp and Instagram.
 “We’ve removed millions of pieces of content on Facebook and Instagram that violate our COVID-19 and vaccine misinformation policies, and labeled more than 167 million pieces of COVID-19 content, including Spanish-language content.”

-WhatsApp now limits users’ ability to forward messages to more than one chat at a time; that led to a 70% reduction in the number of highly forwarded messages.
+WhatsApp now limits users’ ability to send highly forwarded messages to more than one chat at a time; that led to a 70% reduction in the number of such messages.
 The company also partnered with Google to provide a feature allowing users to search the internet for the contents of forwarded messages to better check the veracity.

 Still, those who monitor Spanish-language content online describe an information void, or dearth of reliable sources with large enough followings to consistently debunk falsehoods.